-Table 4.1 Demographic, psychological, and contextual factors associated with facilitation or inhibition of PTG $\,$ coping strategies that individuals utilize in a situation.
-Culture also provides different institutional mechanisms by which an individual can cope with trauma or stress, and influence others' reactions in a situation.
-Thus, PTG and the associated processes very likely depend a great deal on cultural factors that surround the individual (Calhoun et al. 2010; Vázquez and Páez 2010).
-A genuine transcultural view of PTG involves analyzing: (a) if a similar concept exists in most cultures; and (b) what its nature would be from emic (i.e., from within the culture) and etic (i.e., by observers outside of the culture) perspectives.
-A recent review (Splevins et al. 2010) showed that the majority of available information comes from etic studies based on the translation and reinterpretation of psychometric scales, essentially the Posttraumatic Growth Inventory (PTGI), devised and elaborated within the occidental culture.
-The review demonstrates the difficulties of the PTGI's use in the contexts of China, Japan, Turkey, and Palestine, and the necessity for significant conceptual adaptations.
-These studies run the risk of succumbing to what can be called the categorical fallacy in assuming that the construct measured by the instrument exists in a certain culture simply because the population can respond to and obtain a given score on the instrument.
-In an interesting linguistic work, Almedom et al. (2005) showed that the word "loser" (content in the Sense of Coherence Scale) was incomprehensible as a concept and did not have an equivalent for Eritreans.
+A genuine transcultural view of PTG involves analyzing: (a) if a similar concept exists in most cultures; and (b) what its nature would be from emic (from within the culture) and etic (by observers outside of the culture) perspectives.
+A recent review (Splevins, Cohen, Bowley, & Joseph, 2010) showed that the majority of available information come from etic studies based on the translation and reinterpretation of psychometric scales, essentially the Posttraumatic Growth Inventory (PTGI), devised and elaborated within the occidental culture.
+The review demonstrates the difficulties of the PTGI's use in the contexts of China, Japan, Turkey, and Palestine, and the necessity for profound conceptual adaptations.
+These studies run the risk of succumbing to what can be called the categorial fallacy in assuming that the construct measured by the instrument exists in a certain culture simply because the population can respond to and obtain a given score on the instrument.
+In an interesting linguistic work, Almedon et al. (2005) showed that the word "loser" (content in the Sense of Coherence Scale) was incomprehensible as a concept and did not have an equivalent for Eritreans.
 Therefore, the mental universes of cultures can be very different from one another.